Free shipping on orders over €99 in Europe or over $199 in the US

 At Icebug, we are experts in trail running shoes for both women and men.
 Trail running shoes differ a little from other running shoes, as the terrain they are suited for requires a coarser sole and better grip.
 We have trail shoes for experienced runners, but also shoes for anyone who has just started to discover trails and is running on simpler terrain.

-What is the difference between trail shoes and terrain shoes?
+What is the difference between trail running shoes and terrain shoes?

 Shoes for trail running have many names!
 We prefer to call them trail shoes, while others may say off-road shoes or cross-country running shoes.
 Regardless of the name, it is about running shoes made for use on trails and paths, rather than on asphalt and other hard surfaces.